asinesio/asinesio.github.com/source/about/index.markdown

 It offers the ability to render a polygon of arbitrary points by triangulating them and filling them with a texture.

 PRKit sprung out of a game prototype where rendering dynamic terrain was critical.
-It's been included in several [projects](http://www.pooperpig.com/coding/scrolling-textures-in-cocos2d/).
+It's been included in several [projects](http://www.pooperpig.com/coding/scrolling-textures-in-cocos2d/) and has been mentioned in a tutorial on [Ray Wenderlich's blog](http://www.raywenderlich.com/14302/how-to-make-a-game-like-fruit-ninja-with-box2d-and-cocos2d-part-1).

 ### Spectral Flux